mac-theobio/QMEE/lectures/Contrasts.notes.md

 ## Conf-level adjustment: tukey method for comparing a family of 3 estimates
 ```

-Note how it automatically adjusts for the multiple comparisons in this case!
+It automatically adjusts for the multiple comparisons in this case of doing pairwise comparisons.

+As we discussed in class.
+Doing all pairwise comparisons is probably **not** something you want, and rarely makes for good science either.
+Certainly, it is not consistent with the statistical philosophy we are trying to instill.
+Instead, we strongly advocate focusing on your (small?) set of planned (*a priori*) comparisons.

 ```r